maxwelltsai/h5nb6xx/README.md

 # Installation
-Clone this project to the `/src/amuse/community/` directory of the `AMUSE` code, and compile it.
+Clone this project to the `/src/amuse/community/` directory of the `AMUSE` code, and compile it:

+    make clean; make all

 # Publications